Droughts of the Past

 - While the Pacific Northwest endured almost a decade of drought beginning in 1984, what was it like in the "sunbelt" states of Arizona, New Mexico, and west Texas?

-- Go to the North American Drought Variability site.
-Read the introductory paragraph to learn how drought conditions across the contiguous U.S. were deduced from a network of sampling sites.
+- Read an article on Tree-Ring Data and Historic Drought to learn how drought conditions across the contiguous U.S. were deduced from a network of sampling sites.

 - Click the color map to launch another window that shows drought maps for North America from 1730 through 1995.

-- Learn more about environmental records and how scientists reconstruct climate history from them by reading the page at Paleoclimatology and Drought.
+- Learn more about tree-ring records and how scientists reconstruct climate history from them by watching the video on Tree Ring Analysis.
 Then answer the questions, below.

 Stop and Think1.
 After comparing the notable drought years with other years in the animation, describe what you would consider as the criteria for designating a year as a drought year or not.

-2. Consider how measurements of tree-ring widths taken from trees at each of PDSI reconstruction gridpoints can result in the reconstructed maps.
+2. Consider how measurements of tree-ring widths taken from trees at PDSI reconstruction gridpoints can result in the reconstructed maps.
 Describe a method that could be used to produce the maps.